Get Tech Tips

 Refrigerant circuit restrictions can be common things like a plugged filter drier or a restricted metering device.
-They can also be more difficult to diagnose and exotic issues like a kinked liquid line, blocked evaporator feeder tube or a compressor connected improperly with a discharge line full of solder (I’ve seen it).
+They can also be more difficult to diagnose and stem from exotic issues like a kinked liquid line, blocked evaporator feeder tube, or a compressor connected improperly with a discharge line full of solder (I've seen it).

-When an undesigned restriction occurs, refrigerant will “back up” against the restriction resulting in more refrigerant being present before the restriction and less afterwards than designed.
-Think of it like a refrigerant traffic jam with the refrigerant “road” being congested before the restriction and free and clear afterwards.
-This restriction will result in a pressure drop across the restriction with higher pressure being on the inlet side and lower pressure on the outlet side of the “traffic jam”.
+When an undesigned restriction occurs, the refrigerant will “back up” against the restriction, resulting in more refrigerant being present before the restriction and less afterward than designed.
+Think of it as a refrigerant traffic jam with the refrigerant “road” being congested before the restriction and free and clear afterward.
+This restriction will result in a pressure drop across the restriction, with higher pressure on the inlet side and lower pressure on the outlet side of the “traffic jam.”

-In a perfect world we could just connect a gauge anywhere in the system and we could find the pressure drop, in the real world we only have two or maybe three points on connection and they are not sufficient for us to pinpoint a restriction.
-Luckily we have temperature drop as a proxy for pressure drop, whenever the pressure drops there will also be a temperature drop.
-The trouble is, by the time the temperature drops enough for us to reliably measure it with a thermometer it is usually pretty bad, making minor restrictions hard to find.
-It can also be challenging when the metering device itself is a suspect (and it often is), because the metering device is a DESIGNED RESTRICTION.
-This means that a pressure drop is it’s very purpose, but is it restricting too much?
+In a perfect world, we could just connect a gauge anywhere in the system and find the pressure drop.
+In the real world, we only have two or maybe three points on connection, and they are not sufficient for us to pinpoint a restriction.
+Luckily, we have temperature drop as a proxy for pressure drop; whenever the pressure drops, there will also be a temperature drop.
+The trouble is, by the time the temperature drops enough for us to measure it with a thermometer reliably, it is usually pretty bad, making minor restrictions hard to find.
+It can also be challenging when the metering device itself is a suspect (and it often is) because the metering device is a DESIGNED RESTRICTION.
+This means that a pressure drop is its very purpose, but is it restricting too much?

 So, to actually FIND a restriction, you are left with a few tools in your arsenal.

 With all things being equal, simpler explanations are generally better than more complex ones.

-This certainly hold true when looking for restrictions.
+That certainly holds true when looking for restrictions.